cse110-sp21-group3/cse110-sp21-group3/admin/team.md

 ## Team Values

-- Team and User Efficiency: allow the user to get the most out of products through team productivity
+- **Team and User Efficiency**: allow the user to get the most out of products through team productivity
-- Quality: provide high-quality products that goes above and beyond for the users
+- **Quality**: provide high-quality products that goes above and beyond for the users
-- Aesthetic: present products that are elegant and well-polished
+- **Aesthetic**: present products that are elegant and well-polished

 ---